 Mr. Frank has been named the 2012 Boston “Lawyer of the Year” for Patent Litigation by Best Lawyers.
-He is listed in Chambers USA, Best Lawyers in America, Massachusetts Super Lawyers Top 100 and PLC - Which Lawyer and has been named a World’s Leading Patent Litigator by IAM 250 as well as a World’s Leading Patent Practitioner by IAM Patent 1000 and an “IP Star” by Managing Intellectual Property.
+He is listed in Chambers USA, Best Lawyers in America and Massachusetts Super Lawyers Top 100.
+He has been named a World’s Leading Patent Litigator by IAM 250, a World’s Leading Patent Practitioner by IAM Patent 1000 and an “IP Star” by Managing Intellectual Property.

 Litigation: commercial, intellectual, antitrust and varied business disputes

 - Trial counsel for Hewlett-Packard in contract litigation against Oracle.
 In a first trial phase, the Court interpreted the parties' contract and found in HP's favor on its separate promissory estoppel claim.
 A damages trial will be held later in 2013.
 Claimed damages are $4 billion.

 Hewlett-Packard Company v.
 Oracle Corporation, Cal Superior Court

 - Lead counsel for Akamai Technologies in patent infringement case involving the delivery of Internet content.
 After a three week trial, the jury returned a verdict in favor of Akamai in the amount of more than $45 million.
 This was the largest verdict in Massachusetts and one of 50 verdicts in the United States.